ibexa/documentation-developer/docs/tutorials/page_and_form_tutorial/2_prepare_the_landing_page.md

 Log in to the back office.
 Go to **Content Structure**.
 The **Ibexa Digital Experience Platform** content item is the first page that is shown to the visitor.
-Here you can check what content type it belongs to: it is a Landing Page.
+Here you can check what content type it belongs to: it's a Landing Page.

 ![Ibexa Digital Experience Platform is a Landing Page](enterprise_tut_home_is_an_lp.png)